David Ensor (journalist)

 A television and radio journalist for over 30 years, David Burnham Ensor is a communications executive with experience in government, business and the non-profit sector.

 Ensor was the founding Director of the George Washington University Project for Media and National Security, a non-profit group bringing reporters, military leaders and national security leaders together for face-to-face conversations, in support of fact-based journalism.
 The Project includes the Defense Writers Group, a forty-year Washington, D.C. institution.

 He was an Executive Vice President of the Atlantic Council, a Washington, D.C. think tank on international issues 2016–2017.
 In the Fall Term of 2015, he was a Fellow at the Shorenstein Center, at Harvard University's Kennedy School of Government.

 Ensor served as the 28th director of the Voice of America 2011–2015.
 During his four years leading VOA, its audience increased almost 40 percent.
-He co-founded a daily Russian language television show "Current Time" responding to Vladimir Putin's invasion of Crimea, developed a partnership with the BBC fighting Ebola in Africa; and helped defend VOA against political attempts to weaken its journalistic independence.
+He co-founded a daily Russian language television show "Current Time" responding to the Russian invasion of Crimea, developed a partnership with the BBC fighting Ebola in Africa; and helped defend VOA against political attempts to weaken its journalistic independence.
 He helped VOA reach over 187 million globally per week in 45 languages, on television, radio, internet, social media.

 In 2010–2011, he served as Director for Communications and Public Diplomacy of the U.S. Embassy in Kabul, Afghanistan.
 He led American efforts to help Afghans build a modern mobile telephone, social media, radio and television infrastructure, and a broad range of press and cultural activities designed to help Afghanistan recover from 30 years of war.
 He was one of the highest ranking representatives of President Obama's 'civilian surge' to serve in Afghanistan.

 From 2006 to 2009, Ensor was the spokesman and Executive Vice President for Communications at Mercuria Energy Group.
 Prior to joining Mercuria Energy Group he worked for 31 years as a journalist for National Public Radio, ABC News, and CNN.

 Education

-Ensor earned a bachelor's degree with honors in European history from the University of California, Berkeley.
+Ensor earned a bachelor's degree with honors in European history from the University of California, Berkeley.He graduated from Phillips Academy Andover in 1969.